Mauna Kea Hawaii, USA Travel Guide

 The Big Island and Mauna Kea do not have these systems.
 Summit access is exclusively by car or by foot on the designated hiking trail.

-Whether by self-drive or guided tour, advanced preparation makes for the best experience.
+Whether by self-drive or guided tour, advanced organization makes to get the most out of your visit.

-Always put safety first by checking summit conditions and selecting the right car or tour option for your group.
+Always prioritize safety by checking summit conditions and selecting the right automobile or tour option for the people you're with.